christytan/OCI-GoldenGate/ProvisionADB.md

 ![](./images/400/Picture100-29.jpeg)

-- Ensure your fleet admin as created and assigned privileges to READ a container database
+- Select a compartment where the container database resides. **Note this would be the fleetCompartment**

-- Choose Autonomous Container Database from drop down
+- Choose an Autonomous Container Database from the drop down

 ![](./images/400/provisionATP-Dcontainer.png)